 "What?"
 Rory laughs.

-"Last Friday, these two guys were tossing around the football and one guy nailed the other guy right in the face.
+"Last Friday these two guys were tossing around the football and one guy nailed the other guy right in the face.
 I mean, it was a mess.
 Blood everywhere.
-The nurse came out, the place was a chaos, his girlfriend was all freaking out, and you just sat there and read.
-I mean you never even looked up.
+The nurse came out, the place was chaos, his girlfriend was all freaking out, and you just sat there and read.
+I mean, you never even looked up.
 I thought 'I've never seen anyone read that intensely before in my entire life.
 I have to meet that girl.'"
 Dean explains.

-"Maybe I just didn't look up because I've unbelievably self-centered."
+"Maybe I just didn't look up because I'm unbelievably self-centered."

-At the house, Rory is in her room doing her homework when Lauren slowly walks into the room.
+At the house, Rory is in her room doing her homework when Lauren slowly walks into her room.

 "What do you want?"
-Rory asks not looking up.
+Rory asks, not looking up from her book.

 Lauren starts laughing.
 "I thought you had unbelievable concentration?"

-Rory looks up quickly at her sister who was smirking mischievously.
+Rory looks up, quickly, her at sister who is smirking mischievously.
 "What did you say?"

 "What's your favorite kind of cake?
-I was thinking about asking Mom to pick some up."
-Lauren laughs.
+I was thinking about calling Mom to pick some up."
+Lauren laughs again.

-Rory stands up which makes Lauren run out of the room yelling.
+Rory jumps from her bed and runs after Lauren.
 "Lauren!"
-Rory yells.
-She catches her in the living room and throws her down on the couch and gets on top of her so that she can't move.
+She yells.
+She catches Lauren in the living room and throws her down on the couch.
+She gets on top of her, pinning her down.
 "Where did you hear that from?"

 "Lauren!"
 Rory yells again.

 "Fine.
-I was coming out of school expecting to see my sister since, ya know, she is going to another school on Monday and we were suppose to walk home together, but I see her walking with a boy instead.
-Who is he?"
+I was coming out of school expecting to see my sister since, ya know, she is going to another school on Monday and we were supposed to walk home together.
+But I see her walking with a boy instead.
+Who is is?"
 Lauren asks.

-Rory rolls her eyes and gets up from couch.
-"No!
-He was going talk to her about a job."
+Rory rolls her eyes and stands up from the couch.
+"No. He was going talk to her about a job."